wosulliv/TSCALU/README.md

 scripts for converting the Matlab matrix .csv files into C-readable arrays, as well as the Python script for performance analysis.

+Limitation notes: The number of rows must be a power of two!